 This is why the whole organization should be familiar with the concept of lean thinking and be prepared to assists at any time.
 Sometimes this is challenging, but it can show how flexible an organization really is.

 At the end of the day, the active communication between all parties involved is crucial for the success of any A3 project.

 The A3 report is a single-page document, which reflects the results of the whole process.
 Usually, it contains seven steps, but it may also have other variations.
-Most often you can see a report with the following steps:
+Below you can find an A3 report example, which most often will include the following steps:

-A3 is a lean thinking process where the problem owner should go through the different steps of the model until there is a proper solution to be implemented.
+The A3 methodology is a lean thinking process where the problem owner should go through the model's different steps until there is a proper solution to be implemented.
 The owner needs to communicate actively with his colleagues and the mentor of the project.

-Let’s go through the different steps of the process.
+Let’s now examine the different steps that comprise the A3 process.

 Before a problem can be addressed properly, the problem owner needs to describe the current situation in the area where the issue appears.